HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-lt, --lineThickness` Thickness of the line in px.
 Default: 1

-`-m, --mirror` Mirros the spectrum at y-axis.
+`-m, --mirror` Mirros the spectrum at x-axis.
 1: Middle, 2: Top/Bottom Default: 0

 `-c, --color` Color of bins (bars, points, etc).
 Ex: ff0000 or red.
 Default: ffffff (white)